New London Union Station: Decline and revival

 The conflict was generally seen locally as outside "meddlers" – state officials, rich "out-of-state bleeding hearts", and historians – interfering with local plans that would improve the city.
 Robert P. Turk, director of the Redevelopment Agency, wrote a letter accusing preservationists of dealing in "pure academic nonsense".
 Frank Scheetz, a Groton local and former submariner, attempted to buy the station for use as a submarine museum, with plans to berth a decommissioned submarine nearby.
 The Redevelopment Agency rejected Scheetz's offer, claiming he was a speculator; Scheetz alleged that the city duplicitously changed prices in order to refuse the legitimate offer.
 (Scheetz later funded the display of the USS Croaker in Groton from 1977 to 1987, and was "instrumental" in bringing the USS Nautilus to permanent display at Submarine Force Library and Museum at the Naval Submarine Base New London in the 1980s.)
 In September 1973, the City Council voted to allow demolition.
 Amtrak responded with a letter stating that the company wanted to discuss the possibility of preservation and would be willing to contribute financially.
 That year, a number of the same local activists formed the Union Railroad Station Trust, intending to restore the station.

 On February 20, 1975, the Redevelopment Agency voted to demolish the building.
-Union Railroad Station Trust asked the Boston architectural firm Anderson-Notter to prepare a study of adding office and restaurant space.
+Union Railroad Station Trust asked the Boston architectural firm Anderson Notter Associates to prepare a study of adding office and restaurant space.
 George M. Notter, one of the firm's principals (and later president of the American Institute of Architects), was an early advocate of adaptive reuse.
-Surprised that no developers were pursuing what he saw as a sure profit, Notter formed Union Station Associates as a subsidiary of Anderson-Notter and invested a substantial sum of his own money into the station.
+Surprised that no developers were pursuing what he saw as a sure profit, Notter formed Union Station Associates as a subsidiary of Anderson Notter and invested a substantial sum of his own money into the station.
 Notter convinced Amtrak to agree to a 20-year lease for part of the station at $45,000 annually, thus giving the group a stronger negotiating point.
 After eighteen months of negotiations, Union Station Associates purchased the building on July 24, 1975, effectively saving the station.
 The group paid only the cost of the underlying land, $11,400 – the same figure Scheetz initially offered two years before.